inductivekickback/smiles/README.md

 ### Features
  - Uses [pre-computed distances between school buildings](https://github.com/inductivekickback/mileage/)
- - A vanilla copy of the expense report PDF is bundled with the application and a new PDF is created every time it's ready to be submitted -- this precludes annoying errors that can happen when the same PDF is edited multiple times.
+ - A vanilla copy of the expense report PDF is bundled with the application and a new PDF is created every time it's filled in -- this precludes annoying errors that can happen when the same PDF is edited multiple times.
  - Auto-complete is enabled for school and purpose columns

 ### Requirements